QueryDebugger/Experiments/README.md

 ## File Structure

-#### NOTE: Please download these files by `git clone https://github.com/QueryDebugger/Experiments.git`, because "Download ZIP" will result in a download error on the big file 2_Demo.mp4.
+#### NOTE: Please download these files by `git clone`, because "Download ZIP" will result in a download error on the big file 2_Demo.mp4.

 - 1_InstructionManual.pdf
   > In the user manual, we introduced the syntax of the SQL# language and the usages of the system.